 Leadership Trait Example After President Reagan was shot and taken to a nearby hospital, he knew that as the President of the United States, he needed to do everything possible to assure the American people and other world powers that he was still in charge.
 He famously joked with hospital staff as they were wheeling him into surgery, "Well I hope you are all Republicans."
 Of course his comment was shared with the world media and was very effective in helping everyone to believe he was alright and would quickly recovery.
 Only much later did we find out how close the President came to dying on that memorable day.

-Importance Great leaders are quick to praise their team members, and they make every effort to praise in public.
-However, when results are not achieved these leaders hold themselves very much accountable and they are quick to take ownership for their part of the failure.
+Importance Great leaders are quick to praise their team members and they make every effort to praise in public.
+However, when results are not achieved these leaders hold themselves accountable and they are quick to take ownership for their part of the failure.
 Be quick to take the blame, and always share the glory.

 Key Lesson Leaders must see the bigger picture when a team member is in need.
 Whether the person is dealing with a family situation, physical ailment or emotional issue, a good leader will work to support that person to the best of their ability.
 Of course this must be balanced with the larger mission of the organization, but a good leader will find a workable solution if one is available.

 Leadership Trait Example Leaders too often make the mistake of not being giving of their time.
-The truth is that time is precisious and fleeting so it's understandable that some leaders will guard their time carefully.
+The truth is that time is precious so it's understandable that some leaders will guard their time carefully.
 But in the minds of your employees, the time you invest in them is invaluable.
-When leaders focus their time on the people they lead they create a connection that is unbreakable, so the leadership trait of unselfishness should not be ignored.
+When leaders focus their time on the people they lead they create a connection that is unbreakable.
+So, the leadership trait of unselfishness should not be ignored.
 Do not be selfish with your time when it comes to your team members.
 Always maintain an open door policy and encourage team members to come to you any time they need assistance.
 Leaders still need to use time wisely.
 Time invested should not be mistaken with time wasted.

 Importance Demonstrating courage in face of adversity is one of the key differences between being a manager and a leader.
 Leadership requires you to take a stand at times.
 A principled leader is also prepared to handle any potential fallout.